Nighat Sultana: Personal life

 She married director Hassan Tariq after the film Neend but they first met on the set of film Saat Lakh where he was working as chief assistant director.
-She had two children with Hassan Tariq a son name Tahir Hassan and daughter Reena later Hassan divorced her and she took the custoday of her children.
+She had two children with Hassan Tariq, a son named Tahir Hassan and a daughter actress Reena.
+Later Hassan divorced her and she took the custody of her children.

 Death

-Nighat died at her home in Karachi in December 16th, 2002.
+Nighat died at her home in Karachi in 16 December 2002.